-We will continue update the Q&A for Academic Year 2021-2022.
-If you have questions, please write email@example.com
+We will soon update the Q&A for Academic Year 2021-2022.
+If you have questions, please write [email protected]

 SIPA CALENDAR FOR 2020-2021

 Q: Is SIPA operating on the three-semester schedule described by President Bollinger?

 SIPA will offer its full (standard) curriculum in Fall 2020 and Spring 2021, allowing students to complete their coursework in the usual timeframe.
 SIPA will not utilize the Summer semester for coursework for its four-semester programs (MIA, MPA, MPA-DP).
 Students in the MPA in Economic Policy Management program should contact their Program staff for details about Summer 2021.
 There were no changes to SIPA’s Fall calendar, which began on September 8th.
 Spring semester, however, will start one week earlier than usual, on January 11th, and end on April 26th.

 Q: When is Commencement 2021?

 FALL 2020 & SPRING 2021 COURSES: ONLINE and HYBRID

 Q: What will classes look like for Spring 2021?

 SIPA will offer more than 200 courses this Spring (including courses with multiple sections) – equivalent to the number and scope of courses offered in Spring 2020.
 All courses will be taught online for the entire semester.
 Nearly 30% of lectures and seminars will be taught in Hybrid mode, which means professors will use SIPA HyFlex classroom to teach students simultaneously online and in-person.
 Lectures and seminars are identified (here) as either ‘Online Only’ or ‘Hybrid’.

 Two underlying commitments guided the decision to offer both Online and Hybrid courses: First, SIPA is committed to provide options that conform with public health regulations and allow students to choose the educational mode that best suits their individual circumstances.
 Second, SIPA is committed to ensure that, regardless of whether students take courses Online or Hybrid, their educational experience is of similarly high quality.